MattFischer01/scRNAseq-analysis-CompBio/README.md

 load("seurat_post_int.RData")
 ```

 The steps after this will be detailed in the scRNAseq tutorial: https://tjensen15.github.io/scRNAseq-analysis-CompBio/.
-The tutorial goes through applying PCA, clustering, differential gene expression analysis, and cell type annotation.
+The tutorial goes through applying PCA, clustering, differential gene expression analysis, cell type annotation, and pathway analysis.